amromeo/learnR/basics/installing_R.md

 layout: page
 ---

 This page will walk you through the installation of R and RStudio.
+Think of a car.
+The engine is doing all the work, but you don't sit there pumping gas in, measuring the temperature with a thermometer and shifting settings on the gear box.
+You sit in the driver's seat and push and press things that make the engine do stuff.
+You also look at dials that tell you whats going on in there.
 R is the workhorse that actually does the computations.
-You won't ever need to launch the R program directly, but it has to be installed on your computer.
+You don't ever need to launch the R program directly, but it has to be installed on your computer.
 RStudio is a nice graphical front-end to R.  This is the program you will interact with directly, but it depends "under the hood" on R itself.

 ### Installing R